HubRise/website/content/apps/app4/en/overview.md

 - Push orders into HubRise, including order status.
 - Push customer information into HubRise.
-- Pull a catalog from HubRise.
+- Pull a catalog from HubRise, with variants support.

 App4 can be connected to HubRise via the App4 support line.